-We usually associate the love of God with the benefits we receive from him and the blessings that come from his kind and merciful hand.
-Because his love usually manifests itself in good things that happen to us, we sometimes fall back in shock and consternation when we see a child struck by disease or some other trauma.
+We usually associate the love of God with the benefits we receive from Him and the blessings that come from His kind and merciful hand.
+Because His love usually manifests itself in good things that happen to us, we sometimes fall back in shock and consternation when we see a child struck by disease or some other trauma.

 Before we speak to the question of why God allows children to suffer, we need to ask the bigger question: Why does God allow suffering to happen to any person, whether he’s two years old, two months old, or twenty years old?
 The Scriptures tell us that suffering came into the world as a consequence of the fall of man and of creation; that is to say, it is because of sin that God has visited judgment upon this planet.
 That includes the curses of pain, disease, sorrow, and death that attend the consequences of wickedness.

-One warning that I have to raise at this point is that we dare not jump to the conclusion that an individual per-son’s particular disease or affliction is a direct result of some particular sin.
+One warning that I have to raise at this point is that we dare not jump to the conclusion that an individual person’s particular disease or affliction is a direct result of some particular sin.
 That may not be the case at all.
 As humans, all of us must participate in the broad complex of the fallenness of our humanity, which includes the tragedy of disease.

-© 1996 by R.C.
+Taken from Now, That’s a Good Question!
+Copyright © 1996 by R.C.
 Sproul.
 Used by permission of Tyndale.